RBMHTechnology/apidoc-server/readme.md

 #### Expected Classifiers

 Given the nature of a simple maven repository there is no easy way to list all available classifiers.
-The ApiDoc server therefore must know which documentation classifiers it will test whether they are available on the repository. ou can change the default documentation classifier by setting the property `expected.classifiers`.
+The ApiDoc server therefore must know which documentation classifiers it will test whether they are available on the repository.
+You can change the default documentation classifier by setting the property `expected.classifiers`.
 Default values are: `javadoc`, `groovydoc`, `scaladoc`

 #### Naming